Extreme Event Aware ($\eta$-) Learning: Results

 where

-Here, $\tilde{C}$ and $\hat{C}$ are some constants possibly depending on the function class $\Fc$, the smoothness of the true mapping (characterized by the Lipschitz-ness), the number of data points $n$, and the extreme set $E$. \end{defn}
+Here, $\tilde{C}$ and $\hat{C}$ are some constants possibly depending on the function class $\Fc$, the smoothness of the true mapping (characterized by the parameter $S$), the number of data points $n$, and the extreme set $E$. \end{defn}

 The data-consistent conditions (i) and (ii) above, although related, do not imply one another.
 Their mathematical implications are clear: they both require an estimator \(\yf\) to exhibit larger expected errors in $E$, where data are absent, compared to $\Xc\setminus E$, where data are abundant.
 Although $\mu(E) < \mu(\Xc \setminus E)$ in general, this formulation captures two key features of the targeted problems: accurate approximation in the data-rich, non-extreme region and large errors in the data-scarce, extreme region despite its small measure.